davestanley-cogrhythms/model-dnsim-kramer_IB_Figs/d171213_t194302__hcurrent5_vary_IB_PPStim/Readme.txt

 Result: It didn't give us a reliable strong click train offset burst.
 It also kind of ruined the initial delta transient resposne.
 Hence, I'll scratch this for now.

+Note that gAR is still 0.5 for these sims.